Selutario/videogram/README.md

 ## Configuration

-The configuration file will allow you to modify the administrator users, ban users, enable or disable the uploading, editing or deleting of videos, etc.
+The configuration file will allow you to modify the administrator users, ban users, change language, enable or disable the uploading, editing or deleting of videos, etc.

 The file can be found in the repository under this path:
 ```